prateekreddyk/Basic_Restaurant_Menu/README.md

 #### Basic_Restaurant_Menu
-I'm using this to serve menu via a webpage using Go Lang
+I'm using this to serve a restaurant menu via a webpage using Go Lang and want to improve it further to a full blown website and a webapp where customers can play orders via their mobile web and it automatically gets updated to the restaurant KOT system.

 #### Golang Environment: Installation
 1. Download the latest tarball from the Golan page.